//UNDER CONSTRUCTION//

 Next, set your bar length.
 Right-click and drag until it looks something like this:

-My beats are usually 4 bar variations but it really just depends on the sample.
-Because I tend to chop really fine, some can be as little as 1-2 bars!
+My beats are usually 2 bar variations but it really just depends on the sample.
+Because I tend to chop really fine, some can be as little as 1 bar.

-If the chops are longer, perhaps I will go 6 or 8 bars.
-Again, it’s all based on the sample for me.
+If the chops are longer, perhaps I will go anywhere from 4-8 bars.
+Again, it’s all based on the sample for me, but you’ll notice most beats/songs on Spotify are typically 2.

 Head on up to the… you guessed it, record button, and press it.